- Lots of drivetrain choices, all good

 There are good reasons the Audi Q5 has been a perennial best-seller in its segment: it delivers what every compact luxury crossover SUV shopper seeks.
 It has good handling and acceleration coupled with very good gas mileage-and does it all while delivering more ground clearance and a higher driving position than a comparable sedan or wagon.

-We're happy with any of the Q5's powerplants, especially the base 2.0-liter turbocharged inline-4—it's lighter and almost as quick as the Q5 3.0T; the 3.0T has a 272-horsepower supercharged 3.0-liter V-6 and is plenty of fun.
+We're happy with any of the Q5's engines, but the turbo-4 is a new favorite.
+It's nearly as quick as the supercharged V-6, and puts less weight on the front end than the 3.0T, which has a 272-hp supercharged V-6 and is plenty of fun.
 The efficient Q5 Hybrid blends the power from the 2.0-liter four with that of a 54-hp electric motor fed by lithium-ion batteries for 245 hp net.

 Audi sold a diesel-powered Q5 in the U.S. up until 2015, when the automaker announced its engine polluted beyond legal limits.
 The company has said that it is working to fix those engines, but haven't announced when those cars might return.

-In all its non-hybrid drivetrain versions, the Q5 excels at passing maneuvers, and out of corners, and it truly handles like a car, with the lean, responsive feel of a lower-riding wagon.
-We'd pass on the user-adjustable driving inputs of Drive Select and stick with the stock suspension and steering setups.
+In all versions save for the hybrid, the Q5 excels at tackling corners and in passing.
+It truly handles like a car, with the lean, responsive feel of a lower-riding wagon.
+We'd pass on the user-adjustable driving inputs of Drive Select and buy the stock suspension and steering setups.

 Passengers sit relatively high in the Q5, with more than enough head room and leg room in front, and the seats are firm and adjustable to a wide range of sizes.
 Even in back, there's enough leg room for most adults, thanks to a rather long wheelbase.
 Cabin materials are about the best they come in this class, with a rich, unified feel throughout and nice detailing.
 The Q5 has excellent build quality and a tight, refined feel overall-although road noise can be an issue.

-The Audi Q5 has one of the most complete sets of safety features in this class; rear thorax airbags, which aren't broadly offered, are optional here.
+The Audi Q5 comes with one of the most complete sets of safety features in this class; rear thorax airbags, which aren't broadly offered, are optional here.
 A rearview camera is available, but only in an expensive bundle of features.
 Bluetooth is now standard.

-The Q5 can be equipped with a wide range of features, and choosing several can quickly raise the sticker price.
+The Q5 can be equipped with plenty of features, and choosing several can quickly raise the sticker price.
 Standard equipment includes a 10-speaker sound system, heated mirrors, leather upholstery, power front seats, tri-zone climate control, Sirius satellite radio, iPod connectivity, and an SD card slot that can manage up to 32 GB of music.

 Premium Plus and Prestige models load on the luxuries, and a Q5 3.0T can easily top $55,000.
 The Q5 also now offers as optional equipment Audi Connect 3G wireless internet service, Google Earth mapping, adaptive cruise control with full braking at speeds of up to 19 mph, and a rear-seat entertainment system.